PiiXiieeS/dockerfiles/vsftpd/readme.md

 You can execute it with something like:

-    docker run -d -P --name vsftpd -e "DOCKER_HOST=$(/sbin/ip route|awk '/default/ { print $3 }')" -p 21:21 -p 10100:10100 -p 10101:10101 --volumes-from YOUR-WEB-SERVER maxder/vsftpd
+    docker run -d --name vsftpd -e "DOCKER_HOST=$(/sbin/ip route|awk '/default/ { print $3 }')" -p 21:21 -p 10100:10100 -p 10101:10101 --volumes-from YOUR-WEB-SERVER maxder/vsftpd

 To to add any user, you may want to run another (temporary) container that imports its volumes.
 Run it with:

     docker run -i -t --name config.vsftpd --volumes-from vsftpd odiobill/vsftpd bash

 Then you can use the *useradd* system command to define them and having the same accounts also on the main **vsftpd** container.
+For example